 Beginning October 2018, Providence’s E-Scooter Share Pilot Program has enhanced transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.
 Click here to learn more about our E-Scooter Share Pilot Program.

-Part of the Great Streets Initiative is to develop the plan for Providence’s Urban Trail Initiative is an ambitious plan to connect every Providence neighborhood to a safe, comfortable, high-quality shared-use path system, uniting many individual projects, including:
+Part of the Great Streets Initiative is to develop the plan for Providence’s Urban Trail Network.
+This is an ambitious plan to connect every Providence neighborhood to a safe, comfortable, high-quality shared-use path system, uniting many individual projects, including:

 - City Walk, which will strengthen connections between nine Providence neighborhoods, parks, and civic institutions; improve safety for people traveling by all modes; and celebrate the diversity and culture of Providence neighborhoods through public art, wayfinding signage, and vibrant public places.
 The City has secured over $2 million to design and construct initial phases of City Walk along Clifford Street in Downtown and Pine, Friendship, and Broad streets in South Providence in 2019.
 Click here to learn more about City Walk.

-As a key focus of the Woonasquatucket Vision Plan and the Woonasquatucket River Watershed Council, the Woonasquatucket Greenway Extension Project is a critical segment of the citywide Urban Trail Initiative.
+- The Woonasquatucket Greenway Extension Project, a key focus of the Woonasquatucket Vision Plan and the Woonasquatucket River Watershed Council and a key part of the Urban Trail Network.
 This project received nearly $6 million in funding as part of the 2016-2025 State Transportation Improvement Program.
 This one-mile off-road, shared use path will provide a safe connection for those walking and biking between downtown Providence and Eagle Square.
 With an expected completion date of 2021, this project will improve the safety of pedestrians and bicyclists, provide additional transportation options for residents and visitors, enhance the urban/natural river interface, increase public recreational use of the riverfront, strengthen stormwater management, encourage economic development, and create stronger connections between Downtown and the Smith Hill, Valley, and Olneyville neighborhoods.
 Learn more about this and other Woonasquatucket project here.